 - If I donate marrow, I can expect to feel some soreness in my lower back for a few days after donation or longer.
 Most marrow donors experience some pain, fatigue and stiffness following the donation.
-My marrow returns to normal levels within a few weeks. - Some donors said the experience was more painful than they expected, others, less painful. - The vast majority of donors say it was worth it to help save someone's life, and they would do it again.
+My marrow returns to normal levels within a few weeks. - Most donors are back to their normal routine in a few days and most feel fully recovered within 21 days.
+My donor contact representative will follow up with me until I report a full recovery. - Some donors said the experience was more painful than they expected, others, less painful. - The vast majority of donors say it was worth it to help save someone's life, and they would do it again.